rh-ecosystem-edge/accelerator_templates/kmm/build_module.md

 ## Discussion

-If the source code for your driver is available you can build the driver container "in-cluster" using KMMs `build` parameter.
-This allows the Openshift cluster to build its own driver container customised for its own kernel version (or versions if they're not homogeneous.
+If the source code for your driver is available you can build the driver container "in-cluster" using KMM's `build` parameter.
+This allows the OpenShift cluster to build its own driver container customised for its own kernel version (or versions if they're not homogeneous.

 This approach moves the requirements for security patching and updating the driver container to the cluster, and allows the kmod provider to concentrate on their kmod without the overhead of maintaining an array of container images.